fabiot100/elasticsearch/README.md

 ## Deploy

-To deploy the stack using Swarm, just follow the command bellow:
+To deploy the stack using Swarm, just follow the command below:

 ```shell
 docker stack deploy --compose-file docker-compose.yml elasticsearch